mootools/mootools-more/README.md

 If the log is too long, or if you want to store it in a file you can do:

-    $ grunt > logs.txt   # This will create a new file called logs.txt in the local directory
+    $ grunt > logs.txt   # This will create a new file called "logs.txt" in the local directory